 have heart problems or heart defects, high blood pressure, or a family history of these problems.
 This is important because sudden death has occurred in people with heart problems or defects taking stimulant medicines, and sudden death, stroke and heart attack have happened in adults taking stimulant medicines.
 Since increases in blood pressure and heart rate may occur, the doctor should regularly check these during treatment.
 Call the doctor right away if you have any signs of heart problems such as chest pain, shortness of breath, or fainting while taking Vyvanse.

-have mental problems, or a family history of suicide, bipolar illness, or depression.
-This is important because new or worsening behavior and thought problems or bipolar illness may occur.
-New symptoms such as seeing or hearing things that are not real, believing things that are not true, being suspicious, or having new manic symptoms may occur.
-Call the doctor right away if there are any new or worsening mental symptoms during treatment.
+have mental (psychiatric) problems, or a family history of suicide, bipolar illness, or depression.
+New or worse behavior and thought problems or new or worse bipolar illness may occur.
+New psychotic symptoms (such as seeing or hearing things that are not real, believing things that are not true, being suspicious), or new manic symptoms may occur.
+Call the doctor right away if there are any new or worsening mental symptoms or problems during treatment.

 have circulation problems in fingers and toes (peripheral vasculopathy, including Raynaud's phenomenon).
 Fingers or toes may feel numb, cool, painful, sensitive to temperature and/or change color from pale, to blue, to red.
 Call the doctor right away if any signs of unexplained wounds appear on fingers or toes while taking Vyvanse.

 have symptoms of serotonin syndrome: agitation hallucinations, coma, or changes in mental status; problems controlling movements or muscle twitching, stiffness, or tightness; fast heartbeat; sweating or fever; nausea, vomiting or diarrhea.
 Call your doctor or go to the emergency room if symptoms occur.
 Serotonin syndrome may occur if Vyvanse is taken with certain medicines and may be life-threatening.